bsangston/Cross-the-Streams-Delay/README.md

-# Cross the Streams Delay VST3 Audio Plugin
+# Cross the Streams Delay VST Audio Plugin

   Built using JUCE 3.10 class library and API for Mac OSX (C/C++)